 Search for other post types

-WooCommerce search is usually restricted to just products.
-If you want to include other post types in the search results, make sure the post type restriction is lifted.
-Sometimes this can be adjusted from the theme settings, sometimes you have to edit the search form HTML code, in which case the restriction usually looks like this:
+WooCommerce themes usually restrict the WooCommerce search to just products.
+To include other post types in the search results, remove the post type restriction.
+Sometimes you can adjust this from the theme settings, and sometimes you have to edit the search form HTML code, in which case the restriction usually looks like this:

 <input name="post_type" type="hidden" value="product">